Briggsc28/briggsc28.github.io/_posts/2015-08-23-Migrate-from-nuGet-to-Bower.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-To provide the best experience for users, it is web development best practice to employ the use a range of front-end libraries, e.g.,
+To provide the best experience for users, it is best practice to employ a range of front-end libraries, e.g.,

 * Angular
 * Aurelia